BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 .. code-block:: gherkin

-   Given a user of the blogging platform,
+   As a user of a blogging platform
-     who likes or dislikes the article,
-     and would like to express their opinion about an article by voting for it, and their karma is enough for voting
-   When a user votes for an article for the first time Then the article rating changes
+   I want to to give my vote,
+   So that the article's rating changes

 Where do we start?